1 dead after shooting at protest in Denver, police say - Local News 8

 The shooting occurred in an area near a planned police support rally and counterprotest, Denver Police Public Information Officer Ana Munoz told CNN over the phone Saturday night.

-Denver police said in a tweet that further investigation determined the suspect taken into custody is a private security guard with no affiliation with Antifa.
-The shooting is being investigated as a homicide, police said.
+Denver police said in a tweet the suspect is Matthew Dolloff, 30, a private security guard with no affiliation with Antifa.
+He is being held for investigation of first-degree murder in connection with the deadly shooting, according to police.
+CNN has reached out to find out whether Dolloff has retained an attorney

-CNN affiliate KUSA, also known as 9NEWS, reported that the suspect detained by police is a private security guard hired by the station.

 “The private security guard was contracted through Pinkerton by 9NEWS.
 It has been the practice of 9NEWS for a number of months to hire private security to accompany staff at protests,” KUSA reported.
 “DPD originally took two people into custody, and later found the second individual, a 9NEWS producer who works in the investigative unit, was not involved in the incident.
 The producer is no longer in police custody and is not a suspect.”

-Officers on the scene rendered aid to the victim, who was transported to a hospital where they were later pronounced dead, Investigations Division Chief Joe Montoya said during a press conference Saturday.
+Officers on the scene rendered aid to the victim, who was transported to a hospital where they were later pronounced dead, Investigations Division Chief Joe Montoya said during a news conference Saturday.

 Montoya said he could not comment on whether a Denver TV station was involved in the shooting when asked during the press conference.